coderholic/pyradio/docs/rec-dir.md

 This directory used to be inside the "**configuration directory**", but since **v.
 0.9.2.26** it will be located in the user's home directory and will be named "**pyradio-recordings**", by default.

 Also, since **v.
-0.9.2.26**, the directory is user selectable, providing maximum flexibility this way.
+0.9.3**, the directory is user selectable, providing this way maximum flexibility.

 When the new directory is selected (actually typed or pasted in the relevant dialog), and saved, **PyRadio** will try to **move** the existing directory to the new location.